rebotnix/rbload/README.md

 - **Compatibility:** Requires additional tools like PyTorch or similar frameworks to be installed for proper execution.

 ## Usage
+unpack the zip file from the asset release.

+Exmaple:
+unzip rbload.zip

+Set chmod 755 to rbload

+No installation is required.

 ### Release Information